Welcome to the Maths Department

 KS3 results and ongoing assessment will determine which tier of assessment band your son/daughter will start on for KS4.
 This tier may change as students progress KS4 depending on their individual progress.

-We use the Edexcel exam board for Mathematics.
+We use the Edexcel exam board for Mathematics and the AQA Exam Board for Further Mathematics.

 Qualification to be obtained:

-Students from all years take part in the national challenge run annual by:
+Students from all years take part in the national challenge run annually by the UK Mathematics Trust and we also send students to local Maths challenges, competing against other school.